-Breast augmentation isn’t for everyone.
+Breast augmentation (implants) isn’t for everyone.
 In fact, many women would rather go the opposite direction, and choose to have a breast reduction performed instead.

 Breast reduction makes large and heavy breasts smaller.
 It can increase your comfort and make it easier to fit into certain types of clothing.
 It can also help improve your self-confidence.